-Scroll down and check the box next to ‘Enable User Activation’ option.
-This will reveal a drop down menu, where you can select the User activation method.
+Scroll down and check the box next to the ‘Enable User Activation’ option.
+This will reveal a dropdown menu where you can select the User activation method.

-Alternately, you can require a site administrator to manually approve each registration on your WordPress site.
+Alternatively, you can require admin approval for each registration on your WordPress site.

 You can now add this form to any page on your WordPress site and then use that page as your user registration page.

 Then, click on the ‘Select Existing Page’ option.